 The speed of the drive that holds the catalog and previews makes a fairly substantial difference, especially in the Library module and also for startup times.
 This is where an SSD really helps, and therefore it’s the first thing I’d put on my shopping list.
 This is an upgrade that can be beneficial on existing systems, as well as new builds.

 Also, if your photo storage drive is external, think about connection speed.
 Even the fastest SSD would be horribly slow in a USB1 external enclosure!
 If you need to use external drives, look for USB3 or Thunderbolt connections if your computer supports them.
-The photos can be stored on a NAS (network accessed storage), but the connection speed can be painfully slow, so NAS units are better suited to backups.
+The photos can be stored on a NAS (network accessed storage), but the connection speed can be painfully slow.
+So, NAS units are better suited to backups.

 Don’t forget your backup drives.
-You need a minimum of one backup drive kept onsite, plus some kind of offsite backup, whether that’s an additional drive held at a different location or an online backup such as Crashplan.
+You need a minimum of one backup drive kept onsite, plus some kind of offsite backup, whether that’s an additional drive held at a different location or an online backup such as Backblaze.

 While we’re thinking about hard drives, remember to leave the operating system and Lightroom space to work.
 Aim to keep at least 20% free space on your boot and catalog hard drives.